 Tony is the author of The Secrets of Successful PR, published by Butterworth Heinemann in 1990, Internal Communications published by Blackhall in 2000 and Introduction to Business Management published by ICSA in 2008.

-Eve Grubin’s book of poems, Morning Prayer, was published by the Sheep Meadow Press.
+Eve Grubin is the author of Morning Prayer (Sheep Meadow Press) and The House of Our First Loving (Rack Press).
 Her poems have appeared or are forthcoming in many literary journals and magazines including PN Review, Poetry Review, Poetry International, The American Poetry Review, The New Republic, and Conjunctions, which featured her chapbook-size group of poems with an introduction by Fanny Howe.
 Her essays have appeared in various magazines and anthologies including, The Veil: Women Writers on Its History Lore and Politics (University of California Press, 2009) and Jean Valentine: This-World Company (U of Mich Press, 2012).
 She received her BA in English Literature from Smith College, her MA from Middlebury College’s Bread Loaf School of English, and an MFA in poetry from Sarah Lawrence College.
 A former Yaddo fellow, Eve was the Programs Director at the Poetry Society of America for five years and has taught at The New School University and in the Graduate Creative Writing Program at The City College of New York.
 She is the Poet in Residence at the London School of Jewish Studies, and she is a poetry tutor at The Poetry School.
+She won a scholarship from the TECHNE AHRC Doctoral Training Partnership and is writing a PhD (Kingston University) on “Emily Dickinson and the Poetics of Reticence.”

 Stephen Hannah studied economics at Sussex and University College, London.
 Following a lectureship at the University of Keele - publishing research on macroeconomic theory and labour markets - Stephen joined HM Treasury during the turbulent 1980s to advise the UK Chancellor on monetary and exchange rate policy.
 He then moved to the City of London, in the wake of the UK financial sector's "Big Bang," enjoying a long career as Chief Economist and independent consultant, advising on financial market strategy to a wide variety of clients.